What is an electrical substation?

 What is an instrument transformer?

 A modern power system consists of a bunch of valuable components.
-An electrical power line carries a large current in a thousand amperes and very high voltage.
+An electrical power line carries a large current of a thousand amperes and very high voltage.
 Basically, an Instrument transformer is used to measure the current and voltage of the electrical power lines.
 There are two types of instrument transformer

 - CT (Current Transformer)